joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/24/nyregion/netanyahu-mamdani-un-speech.html

 **Senate Defeats Bid to Direct Trump to End Iran War or Seek Approval**\
-`The vote came as a growing number of Republicans has broken from President Trump on the conflict, reflecting voters’ concerns ahead of midterm elections.`\
+`The vote came as a growing number of Republicans have broken from President Trump on the conflict, reflecting voters’ concerns ahead of midterm elections.`\
 https://www.nytimes.com/2026/09/24/us/politics/senate-iran-war-powers-trump.html

 **Palestinian Leader Calls for Two-State Solution in a Videotaped Address**\